ethanjyoung/ethanjyoung.github.io/_pages/notes.md

 # Undergraduate Course Projects

-Here are some projects of varying quality.
+Here are some fun projects I did in my undergraduate coursework.

 * **MATH 42**: Introduction to Data-Driven Mathematical Modeling: Life, the Universe, and Everything